yosbelms/getjs/readme.md

 ## With Getjs

 * You will be able to take advantage of the JavaScript asynchronicity by writing sequential code.
-* You will be able to reuse any Promise-based library avoiding `then-callback` boilerplate.
+* You will be able to reuse any Promise-based library avoiding the `then-callback` boilerplate.
-* You will use the whole Node.js asynchonous API without the annoying `callback-hell`.
+* You will use the whole Node.js asynchonous core API without the annoying `callback-hell`.
-* You can compose your application by creating lightweight proccesses which comunicate by passing messages through channels.
+* You can compose your application by creating lightweight processes which communicates by passing messages through channels.

 ## API

-The API is published under the `get.` namespace, however it is possible to use it globally by using the `get.global()` function.
+The API is published under the `get.` namespace, however it is possible to use it globally for rapid prototyping by using the `get.global()` function.

 ```js
 // namespaced